DevBacega/DevBacega/README.md

 - 🌱  I’m currently learning **React.JS, Node.JS, React Native and Typescript!**

-- 👨‍💻 All of my projects are available at [In my Github!]
+- 👨‍💻 All of my projects are available at [https://github.com/DevBacega/](In my GitHub)

-- 📝 I regulary write articles on [https://www.linkedin.com/in/victor-bacega/](https://www.linkedin.com/in/victor-bacega/)
+- 📝 I regulary write articles on [https://www.linkedin.com/in/victor-bacega/](Linkedin)

 - 💬 Ask me about **Anything!
 If I don't know, I'll go find the answer for you!**